Mario Mitaj: Lokomotiv Moscow

-On 27 August 2022, Mitaj signed a five-year contract with Russian Premier League club Lokomotiv Moscow.
-The transfer fee was reported to be €3 million, with AEK Athens retaining a sell-on percentage for any future transfer.

-Mitaj made his debut for Lokomotiv on 31 August 2022 in a Russian Cup match against Pari Nizhny Novgorod, suffering a 2–0 away loss.
-Four days later, on 4 September 2022, he made his League debut against Akhmat Grozny in a 2–1 defeat.
+On 27 August 2022, Mitaj joined Lokomotiv Moscow of the Russian Premier League, signing a five-year contract with the club.
+He made his debut on 31 August 2022 in a Russian Cup match against Pari Nizhny Novgorod, which ended in a 2–0 away defeat.
+Four days later, he made his league debut in a 2–1 defeat to Akhmat Grozny.

-By the end of the season, Mitaj had made 14 league appearances, accumulating a total of 774 minutes on the pitch, with the club finishing 8th in the league table.
-He also appeared in 4 matches in the cup competition.
-He was noted for his defensive contributions and versatility, sometimes being used off the bench.
+By the end of the season, Mitaj had made 14 league appearances, totaling 774 minutes, as Lokomotiv finished eighth in the league.
+He also featured in four Russian Cup matches.
+Throughout the campaign, he was deployed in multiple positions and impressed with his defensive work rate and adaptability.

-During the 2023–24 Russian Premier League season, Mitaj established himself as a regular starter under head coach Mikhail Galaktionov, primarily operating as a left-back in both four-man and three-man defensive systems.
-His consistent performances earned him praise from Russian sports media for his tactical discipline and crossing ability.
+During the 2023–24 Russian Premier League season, Mitaj became a regular starter under head coach Mikhail Galaktionov, primarily operating as a left-back in both four-man and three-man defensive systems.
+His performances were widely praised in Russian media for tactical discipline and crossing ability.
+On 21 October 2023, he was named player of the match in a goalless derby draw against Dynamo Moscow, having played the full 90 minutes in midfield.

-By the end of the 2023–24 campaign, Mitaj had featured in over 25 league matches and contributed several assists, helping Lokomotiv finish in the 4th place in league ranking and reach the quarter-finals of Russian Cup.
-His growing influence at the club led to reports linking him with moves to Italian Serie A sides ahead of the 2024 summer transfer window.
+By the end of the campaign, Mitaj had made more than 25 league appearances and contributed several assists as Lokomotiv finished fourth in the league and reached the quarter-finals of the Russian Cup.
+His growing influence led to transfer interest from Italian Serie A clubs ahead of the 2024 summer transfer window.

-At the start of the 2024–25 season, Mitaj remained part of the Lokomotiv squad and appeared in four league and cup matches during July and August 2024, recording one assist in a 4–0 Russian Cup victory over Khimki.
-Shortly afterward, he moved abroad for the first time in his career.
+At the start of the 2024–25 season, he made four appearances across league and cup competitions in July and August 2024, registering one assist in a 4–0 Russian Cup win over Khimki.